crownstone/bluenet/docs/CHOICES.md

 Better: ??

+### Partial energy used

+Should be able to figure out the energy used, given that you know the energy used of some time ago.

+Currently: none, 2 least significant bytes can overflow in 5 minutes, 3 bytes can overflow in a day.

 ### Partial timestamp

 Should be able to figure out the time of a crownstone given that you know the current time.